 Effective medication management is essential in managing Parkinson's symptoms and indirectly affecting life expectancy.
 However, individuals with Parkinson's are at risk of complications such as pneumonia, falls, and infections, which can contribute to mortality.

 Comorbidities like heart disease and diabetes can complicate Parkinson's management and impact life expectancy.
-Healthy lifestyle choices, including regular exercise, balanced diet, and social engagement, can contribute to better health outcomes and potentially extend life expectancy.
+Healthy lifestyle choices, including regular exercise, a balanced diet, and social engagement, can contribute to better health outcomes and potentially extend life expectancy.

 Access to healthcare professionals specialized in Parkinson's care and a strong support network are crucial for managing the disease and improving quality of life.
 Caregivers play a vital role in providing support and assistance to individuals with Parkinson's disease.